erykszczesniak/xcode-mousewheelzoom/README.md

 open /Applications/ScrollZoom.app
 ```

-Then tick **Start at Login** in the menu — done, it survives reboots:
+Enable **Start at Login** from the menu.

 ![Start at Login](docs/menu.png)

 ## How it works & limits

-- External Accessibility agent: a global scroll monitor detects ⌘ + scroll and sends the frontmost target app its own font-size shortcuts (⌘= / ⌘-) via `CGEvent`.
+- Uses the Accessibility API (`CGEvent`) to send Xcode's zoom shortcuts.
-- Stepped font-size zoom, not renderer-level smooth zoom — Xcode has no plugin API, so the renderer can't be owned.
+- Stepped zoom only (Xcode doesn't expose natively smooth editor zoom).
-- No SIP changes, no code injection; may need re-tuning across Xcode versions. macOS-only.
+- No code injection or SIP changes.